glennj/exercism-cli-fish-wrapper/README.md

 * `mentoring queue`
     - show your current mentoring queue, sorted by age
+* `mentoring request`
+    - display a summary of a mentoring request
+    - it is necessary to call `mentoring queue` first
 * `mentoring inbox`
     - list the discussions in your mentoring workspace
 * `mentoring discussion`